WaltersMatthew/BookTalk/README.md

 * Leave reviews on books
 * Edit reviews

-### Stretch goals
+# Stretch goals

-* Add authors to favorites in profiles
+* Add authors to favorites in profiles ✔️
-* Delete authors in profile
+* Delete authors in profile ✔️
 * 0-5 ratings on favorited books in profile
 * View all profiles
-* Add profiles to friends
+* Add profiles of friends
 * View subjects
 * Radio buttons to search by author, title, or subject

+# Post project reflections

+This fullstack app turned out to be much more difficult than I anticipated.
+My api was not equipped for me to go as in-depth on subjects/genres as I had hoped and the more features I introduced, the more I had to re-think my routing and model composition.
+I cemented my understanding of using HTTP verbs to manipulate data in models and learned a lot about styling with Bootstrap.
+I ended up with a project I am pleased with at this time and will be revisiting it a lot in the future to refine the code and add more features.